Preparing for Day One

 - Develop your own inclusive excellence syllabus statement and outline briefly in writing a plan to discuss it on day one; submit to Faculty Development.

 - Use the Devine et. al. article on breaking habits related to implicit bias and come up with 1-3 strategies to implement for yourself.
-Keep a journal during Fall semester and write up your results in a brief report that you submit to Faculty Development in December.
+Keep a journal during Fall semester and write up your results in a brief report that you submit to Faculty Development at the end of the semester.